Here’s a quick peek inside my front door.

 Welcome to my home ~ please, come in.
 Stay awhile.

 I’m not completely convinced that this will be the look to stay but it makes me happy for the moment.
 What makes me smile?
 Usually it’s the blend of old and new decor.
 First off, I am such a sap.
 I love love love family pieces that have been passed down into my grateful hands.
 And as most of you know already, white is kinda my thing.
 So when my mom offered my grandma’s white soup tureen and glass pedestal candy dish, I was all over it!
 Both old, sentimental and white!
 Thaaank you Mom.
 It’s a pleasure to walk past a little piece of my history multiple times a day.
 Such sweet thoughts are wrapped up into this table display.
 Although – completely NOT baby proof!
 One of the few benefits of my babies growing older.
 I can decorate how I want, not how I have to.
+I’m really proud of my decorating.
+My house was looking a little dreary and I even thought to take a look at brentwood condos for sale and move house.
+But I decided to spruce it up, and I’m so glad I did!

 The rest of this collection is made up of pieces from here and there.